realestatepilot/docker-restic-backupclient/README.md

 * dump mysql prior to run a backup (with option to include/exclude databases via regular expressions)
 * dump postgresql prior to run a backup (with option to include/exclude databases via regular expressions)
 * dump mongodb prior to run a backup
-* dump influxdb prior to run a backup
 * Excluding caches from being backed up.
 See http://bford.info/cachedir/spec.html on how to mark a cache dir
 * support restic cache-dir in advanced config

+### Removed features

+* dump of influxdb was removed because influxdb is not part of alpine linux anymore

 ## Volumes